viscenter/sli/imageProcessing/README.txt

         -y <yOffset>-- Supply y offest for page bound -r -- Overwrite input image file with new cropped image ->Will be overridden by -o if supplied
+		-v -- Use visual in page finding
+		-b <Border> -- Adds a given pixel border around the desired size or page

 reTexture <obj file> <original width> <original height> <new width> <new height><x offset> <y offset>  >  <new obj>
 	Will reapply texture with a cropped image to the given obj file.